- Town Services

-Organized in 1989, CRS created a Rescue Dive Team in cooperation with the Police Department and Harbormaster.
+Organized in 1989, Colchester Rescue Squad created a Rescue Dive Team in cooperation with the Police Department and Harbormaster.
 All CRS members on the Dive Team were required to be active members of rescue, certified at the ECA or EMT level.
-By 1991, we acquired a small surplus van to carry technical rescue equipment, as well as a small inflatable Zodiak motorboat.
+By 1991, we acquired a small surplus van to carry technical rescue equipment, as well as a small inflatable Zodiac motorboat.

 Dive Team Requirements

-As of July 1, 2004, all members have to be dry suit certified.
+- As of July 1, 2004, all dive team members have to be dry suit certified.